Fixed-term Parliaments Act 2011: Circumvention in the 2019 general election

-(1) An early parliamentary general election is to take place on 12 December 2019 in consequence of the passing of this Act.

-(2) That day is to be treated as a polling day appointed under section 2(7) of the Fixed-term Parliaments Act 2011.

 At 12:01 AM on 6 November, Parliament was dissolved, as the FTPA required that dissolution must happen 25 days before a general election with all seats in the House of Commons becoming vacant.

 The 2019 act referred to the FTPA but did not amend it.
 The FTPA remained in force unaltered until its repeal in 2022; the effect of the 2019 act was only to interrupt its operation.
-The two acts did not legally conflict, owing to the British constitutional principle of Parliamentary sovereignty, that Parliament has "the right to make or unmake any law whatever", and constitutional laws are of no different status.
+The two acts did not legally conflict, owing to the British constitutional principle of parliamentary sovereignty, that Parliament has "the right to make or unmake any law whatever", and constitutional laws are of no different status.

 Other effects

 In 2016, in the wake of the Panama Papers scandal, a petition was created on the Parliament petitions website that called for a general election after Prime Minister David Cameron revealed that he had had investments in an offshore trust.
 After the petition had passed the threshold of 100,000 signatures, the government response cited the Fixed-term Parliaments Act in its reply, and stated that "no Government can call an early general election any more anyway".

 In 2017, the journalist John Rentoul writing in The Independent newspaper argued that the Fixed-term Parliaments Act indirectly caused the election loss of Theresa May's majority in the 2017 election.
 Technicalities made her choose an election campaign of seven weeks, 2–3 weeks longer than usual, which, Rentoul argued, lost her the majority.

 Losing the parliamentary vote that follows a speech from the throne (also known as a King's or Queen's Speech) has traditionally been seen as having the same consequences for a government as losing a vote of no confidence.
 Although this was not the case under the Act, the consequences of losing a vote on the Queen's speech were still considered significant.
 Theresa May delayed the Queen's speech that was expected in spring 2019, partly as a result of concerns about the prospects for winning a parliamentary vote on it.